Society for Judgment and Decision Making

 The Society for Judgment and Decision Making is an interdisciplinary academic organization dedicated to the study of normative, descriptive, and prescriptive theories of decision.
 Its members include psychologists, economists, organizational and marketing researchers, decision analysts, and other decision researchers.
 The society's primary event is its annual meeting at which society members present their research.
 It also publishes the journal Judgment and Decision Making.
-The current president of the society is Rick Larrick.
+The 2023-2024 president of the society is Joe Simmons.

 Membership

 The society has about 1,500 members.
 Although meetings have always been in North America, the membership is international.
 The president and some of the executive board are chosen by approval voting.

 History

 The society was founded in 1980 by James Shanteau, Charles Gettys, and others, as a way of bringing together researchers who study human judgments and decisions from different perspectives.